The Human BlueprintWed 25 October 17

 About Julia Whitney

-Julia Whitney is a leadership coach.
+Julia Whitney is an executive coach.
 She helps leaders and leadership teams, in design and software development and beyond, to improve their results and their working lives by overcoming obstacles and making the most of their opportunities.
 In the process the clients she works with gain life-long improvements to their self-awareness, resourcefulness and positive behaviours.
 Her recent client list includes: Fjord/Accenture, Mind the Product, Adaptive Path and Capital One.

 Julia brings her own experience as a senior design leader to her coaching practice.
 She has led design teams at the intersection of broadcast media and digital for 20 years, in both the U.S. and the UK.
 In the years just previous to starting her coaching business, she was General Manager of UX&D and Executive Creative Director at the BBC, serving on two divisional boards, and responsible for the design of the BBC’s portfolio of websites, apps, and enterprise UX.